 - Run for help if you feel threatened

-- If at all possible, DON’T GO ALONE
+- If at all possible, DON’T WALK ALONE

 - LISTEN TO YOUR GUT!
 If something feels wrong, it probably is